rancher/opni-metric-anomaly-detector/README.md

 Then click `Save & Test`.
 The expected response should be `Index OK.
 Time field name OK.`
 3. [Import dashboard](https://grafana.com/docs/grafana/latest/dashboards/export-import/#import-dashboard) and upload the json file `grafana-dashboard.json` in this repo.

-A dashboard named `MetricAnomaly` should be ready to go.
+A dashboard named `MetricAnomaly` should now be available.

 ## Contributing